AfifRifaie95/Excel-Dynamic-Dashboard/README.md

 ### Data Source

-The datasets are obtianed from Maven Analytics.
+The datasets are obtained from Maven Analytics.

 ### Dashboard
 - US Labor Dataset.
 Build a dashboard to explore salary and employment data across key industries in the US.